ladybug-tools/ladybug-geometry/README.md

 - Generate a Quad Mesh Grid from a 3D Face
 - Generate Sub-faces Based on Ratio with a Face (used for window generation)
 - Generate Contours and Contour Fins from a Face (used to generate louvers, fins and overhangs)
-- Split 3D Coplanar Faces with one Another (for matching areas)
+- Split, Union, or Intersect 3D Coplanar Faces with one Another (for matching areas)
 - Solve Adjacencies by Matching 3D Face Geometries
 - Join 3D Faces into 3D Polyfaces
 - Check if a 3D PolyFace is a Closed Solid